The complete guide to play on four stacked boards

 A King in check must be defended immediately.
 Checkmate occurs when no legal defense exists.
 Standard draws include repetition, 50‑move rule, and stalemate.
 Watch the Two Kings YouTube

-The game ends, when either King is Checkmated or a Double Check fork cannot be stopped.
+The game ends, when either King is Checkmated or a Double-Check King fork cannot be nullified.

 When a King is checkmated, it is removed from the board and the remaining King becomes locked (it may not move).